-Kenneth N. Nigon has 28 years of experience in intellectual property law, including five years as Patent Counsel for a major consumer electronics corporation and 23 years with RatnerPrestia.
-In his work at RatnerPrestia, Mr. Nigon has acted as Patent Counsel for three U.S. laboratories of a major Japanese consumer electronics company, advised in-house patent counsel of a major U.S. research laboratory, and managed the procurement and licensing of intellectual property for numerous other companies.
-Mr. Nigon has counseled clients in the full range of intellectual property matters.
+Mr. Nigon has 32 years of experience in Intellectual Property Law, including five years as Patent Counsel for a major consumer electronics corporation and 27 years with RatnerPrestia.
+In his work at RatnerPrestia, Mr. Nigon has acted as Patent Counsel for three U.S. laboratories of a major Japanese consumer electronics company, advised in-house patent counsel of a major U.S. research laboratory and managed the procurement and licensing of Intellectual Property for numerous other companies.
+Mr. Nigon has counseled clients in the full range of Intellectual Property matters.
 He has also served as an expert witness in litigation in the Eastern District of Pennsylvania.

-At RatnerPrestia, Mr. Nigon chairs the Patent Preparation and Prosecution Group and the Computer Architecture, Software, Business Methods, Semiconductor and Signal Processing Practices.
-He has served on the Management Committee, and held various other positions in the firm.
+At RatnerPrestia, Mr. Nigon chairs the Patent Preparation and Prosecution Group and RPís Computer Architecture, Software, Business Methods, Semiconductor and Signal Processing practices.† He has served on the Management Committee, and held various other positions in the firm.

 Before he became an attorney, Mr. Nigon worked for nine years as an Engineering Programmer and Systems Programmer for a major U.S. computer manufacturer.